Breathe Easier

 2

-A thorough evaluation of your orofacial function to understand your needs.
+We'll complete a thorough evaluation of your orofacial function to understand your needs.

 3